Police misconduct allegations during the 2019–2020 Hong Kong protests: Ms. X

 An 18-years-old female protestor has not been publicly revealed her own identity but goes by Ms. X as her alias.
-Her complaint has been confirmed by the police on 9 November 2019, that number of masked officers have gang-raped her in the Tsuen Wan Police Station on 22 October 2019.
-Ms. X had an abortion at the Queen Elizabeth Hospital after, then allow the police to search for at least one of the perpetrators, by collecting DNA from the aborted fetus.
+She filed a complaint to the police on 22 October 2019, that a number of masked officers have gang-raped her in the Tsuen Wan Police Station on 27 September 2019.
+Ms. X had an abortion at the Queen Elizabeth Hospital after, then allowed the police to search for at least one of the perpetrators, by collecting DNA from the aborted fetus.
 The action of trying to discredit her has been demonstrated through the spreading of the details of her case and her real identity, police have asserted claiming Ms. X is "a little bit mental", the force has also searched from her private medic centre for her medical history without her permission, along with the records before the incident on 4 November 2019.
 Ms. X challenged the search warrant, as well as the information leak of rape victims to the public to the court, she stated that she could not trust the law enforcement for any cases and investigations relating to the police forces as they are performed "grossly unprofessional" actions in her case of leaking her personal information and insulting comments.
+On April 6, the Department of Justice said her police report would not be taken any further citing contrary evidence and, as of May 2020, Ms. X was facing arrest for allegedly misleading detectives.

 Student K

 On 25 September 2019, a 17-year-old student, Student K, was arrested at Sha Tin MTR station suspected of illegal assembly and attacking one of the police, she reported her case to the press and public 10 months later, on 20 July 2020.
-Student K's breasts have been grabbed repeatedly by a female officer and were insulted with offensive and abusive language, another female officer has purposely put her head close to Student K's chest while being strip-searched.
-She could not use the bathroom for more than an hour because she was rejected by the police, even though she has claimed that it is a basic human right, the officers turned her down by saying, "Human rights are based on your freedom.
-You are an arrested person so you do not enjoy that freedom."
-An officer was interrupted by another officer while trying to release Student K from the handcuffs.
+Student K claimed her breasts have been groped by a female officer.